paweu9000/Luisaac/README.md

 ![Luisaac Gameplay](luisaac.gif)

-Luisaac is a game inspired by The Binding of Isaac, where you try to survive against endless respawning enemies.
+Luisaac is a game inspired by The Binding of Isaac, where you try to survive against endless waves of enemies.

 ## Table of Contents
 - [Gameplay](#gameplay)